stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson11/README.md

 - 1.1.1 Identify the context of which a new system is planned.
 - 1.1.7 Suggest various types of testing.
+- D.1.7 Outline the need to reduce dependencies between objects in a given problem.
+- Explain the advantages of modularity in program development.
 - D.3.10 Discuss the ethical and moral obligations of programmers.

 # Mini SDLC